norvig/paip-lisp/docs/chapter20.md

 # Chapter 20 {docsify-ignore}
 <a id='page-684'></a>

-Unification Grammars
+## Unification Grammars

-P
-P
-rolog was invented because Alain Colmerauer wanted a formalism to describe the grammar of French.
+Prolog was invented because Alain Colmerauer wanted a formalism to describe the grammar of French.
 His intuition was that the combination of Horn clauses and unification resulted in a language that was just powerful enough to express the kinds of constraints that show up in natural languages, while not as powerful as, for example, full predicate calculus.